 2.4 The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.

 2.5 Our journals and magazines also operate under the Creative Commons Licence CC-BY.
 It grants unrestricted, irrevocable, royalty-free, worldwide, indefinite rights to use the work in any way, by any user and for any purpose.
-This allows for the reproduction of articles, free of charge, for non-commercial use only and with the appropriate citation information.
+This allows for the reproduction of articles, free of charge with the appropriate citation information.
 All authors publishing in our journals and magazines accept these as the terms of publication.
 The copyright of the content of all articles remains with the designated author of the article.

 Full attribution must accompany any re-use and publisher source must be acknowledged.
 This should include the following information about the original work: